Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 8. Test the same raid or the same area again.

-What You Should Notice: Stereo placement can sound more normal if PS5 processing was the real conflict.
+Expected result: Stereo placement can sound more normal if PS5 processing was the real conflict.

-How To Undo It: Re-enable PS5 3D Audio (Headphones).
+If you need to back out: Re-enable PS5 3D Audio (Headphones).

 ARC Raiders Xbox Audio